tsibley/Bio-Cigar/README.md

 Returns a new Bio::Cigar object with a CIGAR string that's the reverse of this one, i.e. the last operation becomes the first, the second-to-last the second, etc. until the first operation becomes the last.

+## align($query, $reference, $start\_pos=1, $reversed=0)

+Takes a query sequence and a reference sequence, and aligns them using gap characters (`-`) according to the CIGAR string.
+Optionally, the leftmost reference position (origin 1) can be passed, i.e. the query is aligned starting at that position.
+When `$reversed` is given a true value, the reverse complement of the passed query sequence is used to generate the alignment.
+Returns an array ref storing the aligned sequences in order \[query, ref\].

 # AUTHOR